Serena Williams: 23-time Grand Slam champion announces upcoming retirement from tennis

 Williams collected her maiden Grand Slam title at the US Open in 1999 when she defeated Martina Hingis just weeks before turning 18.

 "I don’t particularly like to think about my legacy.
-I get asked about it a lot, and I never know exactly what to say.
 But I’d like to think that thanks to opportunities afforded to me, women athletes feel that they can be themselves on the court.
 They can play with aggression and pump their fists.
-They can be strong yet beautiful.
-They can wear what they want and say what they want and kick butt and be proud of it all."
+They can be strong yet beautiful."

 Such was the dominance of the Williams family in the early 2000s that Serena met her sister Venus in eight of 13 Grand Slam singles finals from 2001 to 2009, with the pair also facing off in the 2017 Australian Open final in Melbourne.